Floyds Alpine Odyssey

 • If you prefer to use the built in propeller, but the tow plane appears because you forgot to change your sim settings, you can dismiss it by pulling the yellow cable-release handle.

-• If you want to use the tow plane, move your rudder left and right.
+• When you want to start the tow plane, move your rudder left and right.
 You will see your helper on the left wing signal to the tow pilot to begin.

 Starting the Engine